closetgeekshow/AxureCopySitemap/README.md

 - **indentCharacter**: the character to indent with, defaults to space

 ### Paste in console
-This script can be pasted into the console in Chrome (it runs into a security issue on Firefox), but this will get annoying.
+This script can be pasted into the console in Chrome and Edge (it runs into a security issue on Firefox), but this will get annoying over time.
+I think a bookmarklet will make for a better experience, but it does have a few manual steps.

 ### Convert to a bookmarket
 1. It can be converted to a bookmarklet and placed in your bookmark toolbar for quick access, I don't quite understand what that process entails but I used this tool and it works fine: https://caiorss.github.io/bookmarklet-maker/